vk-cs/docs-public/docs/en/main/base/k8s/connect/docker-registry/docker-registry.md

 ## Preparatory steps

 1. [Make sure](../../operations/addons/manage-addons#viewing-addons) that the Docker registry addon (`docker-registry`) is installed in the cluster.
+1. [Make sure](../kubectl#checking-the-connection-to-the-cluster) that you can connect to the cluster using `kubectl`.
 1. [Get the data](../../operations/addons/advanced-installation/install-advanced-registry#getting-data-to-access-the-registry) to access the Docker registry.

 ## Connecting to the Docker Registry